 The city’s 16 metro and 5 RER commuter rail lines make it easy and quick to get around Paris and its environs.
 The public transport network also comprises extensive bus service and several tram lines.
+The capital keeps growing its offer, thanks to major projects such as the construction of the Grand Paris Express - the largest construction site in railway infrastructure in Europe - and the future CDG Express, which will connect Paris - Charles de Gaulle airport to the heart of Paris in 20 minutes.
 As for private transport, taxis and private hire vehicles are available on a 24-hour basis, and can be called for immediate use, or booked in advance using new smartphone applications.

 3. A rich and varied range of accommodation

-Paris stands out from its rivals due to its well-balanced, abundant and eclectic accommodation – from luxury palaces to small local hotels, from big chain hotels to charming design hotels with 149,000 bedrooms, and 82,227 in the centre of Paris.
+Paris stands out from its rivals due to its well-balanced, abundant and eclectic accommodation – from luxury palaces to small local hotels, from big chain hotels to charming design hotels with 118,000 bedrooms and 2,000 hotels.

 Hotel residences, Bed & Breakfasts, youth hostels and furnished apartment rentals complete the offer.